stone-soap/CS2.05-FontStyleConsole/README.md

-This does NOT style fonts :) <br>
+This does NOT style fonts :) It shows the different designs for Link across Zelda games<br>
-This was for my Computer Programming 12 class <br> 16/10/24
+Made for my Computer Programming 12 class <br>
+Started:   08/10/24 <br>
+Completed: 16/10/24 <br>